EXPENSIVE

 Press release

-Expensive, the title of a previously unseen painting by Sylvie Fanchon, sets the tone for her first posthumous exhibition at Galerie Maubert, Paris.
-The lettering, stenciled across the entire bottom of the paper sheet, is left as a reserve in the surface.
-The word is marked by orange acrylic traces from the monochrome background.
-One can imagine the artist’s pleasure in letting the paint spill into the word, smudging it as the stencil is removed.
-It reveals her rejection of a kind of perfection associated with smooth, polished execution and sharp outlines.
+Expensive, the title of a previously unseen acrylic on paper by Sylvie Fanchon, sets the tone for her first posthumous exhibition at Galerie Maubert, Paris [1].
+The lettering, spanning the entire base of the painted surface, is stenciled as a reserve on a lightly colored sheet of paper.
+The word is smudged by the orange traces of the monochrome ground.
+One can imagine the artist’s pleasure in letting the paint spread into the word, blurring as the stencil was lifted.
+This reveals her rejection of a kind of perfection embodied by smooth, polished execution and sharp outlines.
+The asserted gesture of painting—its traces, smudges, and shifts—is characteristic of Fanchon’s approach, as is her refusal to identify painting with illusionism.

-Expensive reflects Sylvie Fanchon’s sharp sense of humor about the subjectivity and mutability of artistic value, and about the figure of the artist—treated with (self-)mockery in an effort to avoid any form of sacralization.
-Marcel Broodthaers was one of her favorite artistic references.
-She often quoted his definition of art as “an apolitical, useless, and slightly immoral activity”—a provocatively contrarian stance in our time, which tends to conflate art, politics, and morality.
+Expensive reflects Sylvie Fanchon’s mordant humor regarding the subjectivity and mutability of artistic value, and the figure of the artist—treated with (self-)mockery to avoid any form of sacralization.
+She regarded Marcel Broodthaers as one of her favorite artistic companions.
+Her works often invoked his definition of art as “an apolitical, useless, and slightly immoral activity”—a provocatively contrarian stance, still at odds with a time that readily conflates art, politics, and morality.

 Kathy Alliou